Product Specialists are available

 Isaiah, who at the age of 9 was unable to focus long enough to tie his shoelaces or brush his teeth due to ADHD, is now a master skateboarder who excels in school.
 He had been expelled from several schools because of his severe attention deficit hyperactivity disorder.
 His mother, Erica, credits Hardy's micronutrients Daily Essential Nutrients, for his "amazing progress".
 Before participating in the double-blind study where he was randomly assigned to take the micronutrients, his mother commented that Isaiah had tried "all types of ADHD medication and they made his anxiety worse.
 He became zombified enough to sit in school, but the exuberant little boy I knew was gone..."

 Many parents seek out relief for their children, but some are reluctant to medicate due to the side-effects of stimulants.
 Even many adults who suffer from ADHD are concerned about long-term stimulant usage and the potential resulting negative effects on their health.

 Going without medication isn't an option for many, due to the anxiety and lack of focus that are so often a part of living with ADHD.

 To make matters worse, it has been difficult to find proven, effective alternatives backed by medical science.
+Until now.